SMRP Login: Collect Patient Healthcare Information (myhdw.moh.gov.my)

-For first-time users, SMRP account activation is necessary, which involves following the instructions sent to the registered email.
-If users forget their password, they can reset it by clicking the “Forgot Password” link on the login page and following the prompts to receive a password reset link via email or SMS.
+To log in to SMRP (Sistem Maklumat Rawatan Pelanggan), users need to access the official portal at https://myhdw.moh.gov.my/public/home and enter a valid username and password.
+For first-time users, account activation is required by following the instructions sent to the registered email.
+If a user forgets their password, it can be reset by clicking the “Forgot Password” link on the login page and completing the steps to receive a reset link via email or SMS.

 What Is SMRP?

-How to Access the SMRP Portal?
+How to Login the SMRP Portal?

 How to Register for SMRP Access?